akranga/kube-workshop/lab-02/README.md

 2. *ReplicaSet* with 1 replica of the pod
 3. And created a *Deployment*.

-Which is higher level ablstraction several kubernetes resources tightly related to each other (like above, POD is pretty much useless without ReplicaSet).
+Deployment is an higher level abstraction - several kubernetes resources tightly related to each other (like above, POD is pretty much useless without ReplicaSet).
 Deployment is handy when you will want to roll back all resources in a single shot

 ![Dashboard](../docs/dashboard3.png)